 Are criminals sometimes referred to as “Nepalis” before anybody has checked?
 In The Railway Aunty, we have:

 “‘You’re not to open the door, Bibiji,’ she said sharply to the old woman.
 ‘What if some Nepali slashes our throats?’”

 Akashic started the Noir series in 2004 with Brooklyn Noir.
 They have done several dozen cities since, not all in the US, but nothing on East Asia.
 No Tokyo Noir, no Shanghai Noir, no Hong Kong Noir, no Bangkok Noir.
 Macau might not have enough writers, but is certainly noir enough.
 But Manila, Seoul and Singapore are scheduled.
 Yes, Singapore.
 One had been told that crime was forbidden there.
 They will lap that up when Cheryl Lu-Lien Tan delivers it.
 Lagos Noir is due, editor Chris Abani.
 So is Baghdad, editor Samuel Shimon.
 Tokyo is a strange omission.

 There is a Venice Noir.
 Venice, Italy, but can a city that has no nightlife be noir?
 Of course there is a Moscow Noir, and a St Petersburg.
-Paris Noir contains no Simenon, since most volumes allow stories only by living writers (a few, subtitled The Classics, have older ones), and how can a city be noir when Madame Maigret is preparing foie de veau à la bourgeoise for the commissaire’s lunch?
-But some of Simenon’s eleven “hard” novels set in the US (Les frères Rico, Feux rouges) are true examples of 1950s noir.
+Paris Noir contains no Simenon, since most volumes allow stories only by living writers (a few, subtitled The Classics, have older ones), and how can a city be noir when a Madame Maigret is preparing foie de veau à la bourgeoise for her husband’s lunch?
+But some of Simenon’s eleven “hard” novels set in the US (Les frères Rico, Feux rouges) are true, almost defining, examples of 1950s noir.